 Each student will be required to meet with his/her counselor annually to verify the accuracy of his/her transcript.
-To request a transcript, students must complete a transcript request form located on the J drive and email the form to the Registrar.
+To request a transcript, students must complete a request in Parchment.
 A minimum of 2 weeks (10 school days) is required.
-Students may be charged a nominal fee for transcript requests that exceed twenty (20) in number.
-Transcripts for scholarships and/or summer programs do not count toward the five free requests.
-Transcripts sent to colleges or other organizations to which students apply are accompanied by the students' test scores and a MSMS Profile, which explains the specialized nature of the school and the courses listed on the transcript.
+Students will be charged a nominal fee for transcript requests.r.
+Transcripts sent to colleges or other organizations to which students apply are accompanied by the students' test scores and an MSMS Profile, which explains the specialized nature of the school and the courses listed on the transcript.